chriswailes/RLTK/README.md

 		finalize
 	end

 The parser uses the same method for defining productions as the {RLTK::CFG} class.
-In fact, the parser forwards the `production` and `clause` method invocations to an internal {RLTK::CFG} object after removing the parser specific information.
+In fact, the parser forwards the {RLTK::Parser.production} and {RLTK::Parser.clause} method invocations to an internal {RLTK::CFG} object after removing the parser specific information.
 To see a detailed description of grammar definitions please read the Context-Free Grammars section bellow.

 It is important to note that the proc objects associated with productions should evaluate to the value you wish the left-hand side of the production to take.